 Mother Smalls leaves to Cherish her memories one daughter, Juanita Moses of District Heights, Maryland; three sons, James (Shelia), Smalls, Jersey City, New Jersey, Murray L. Smalls, Sumter, South Carolina, Earl Smalls, West Palm Beach, Florida; children reared in the home, Belinda Smalls Scott, Tammy D. Bacote, Anthony C. Bacote, Sheneka Smalls-Trapp, Whitney B. Green and a host of adopted daughters, sons, relatives and friends.

-To send flowers to Mother Marie (Bacote) Smalls' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mother Marie (Bacote) Smalls, please visit our floral store.